Effective: February 7, 2022

 Military members benefit from a variety of special tax benefits.
 These include certain non-taxable allowances, non-taxable combat pay, and a variety of other special tax provisions.
 Here is a rundown on the most prominent of the tax benefits.

-Service Member Residence or Domicile – A frequent question by service members is “What is my state of residence for tax purposes?” since one’s duty station may change multiple times while serving.
-Luckily, the government passed a law to solve this issue.
-A service member continues to retain his or her home state of residence for tax purposes, even when required to move to another state under military orders.
+Service Member and Spouse Residence or Domicile - A frequent question by service members is “What is my state of residence for tax purposes?” since one’s duty station may change multiple times while serving.
+Until recently the Servicemembers Civil Relief Act of 2003 allowed a service member to continue to retain his or her home state of residence for tax purposes, even when required to move to another state under military orders.
 This also applies to other tax jurisdictions within a state, such as for city, county, and personal property taxes.
-Thus, a service member will continue to file tax returns for his or her home state and not the state where he or she is stationed.
+Thus, a service member was able to file tax returns for his or her home state and not the state where he or she is stationed.

 Non-Taxable Allowances – Members of the military benefit from a number of non-taxable allowances including: